Two is a number humans can really deal with.

 Do you think the insurance companies are not making safe and responsible investments with your money?
 Of course they are.
 Do you think they did a lot worse than that most basic of all investments, the S&P 500 Index, that everyone with or without a brain should be putting all their long term investment money into?
 Heck no. Of course they did that well or better.
 So they had a deposit from us that, if they don't beat the market, they're as dumb as or dumber than everyone else, still goes to $10,000,000, and out of that they give us four checks for $1000 (0.04% of $10M).

-What Grampa bought from the insurance company was what the insurance business calls "safety", in trade for a -99.96% return, measured against the dumbest of all responsible investments.
+So, what Grampa actually bought from the insurance company was what the insurance business calls "safety", in trade for a -99.96% return, measured against the dumbest of all responsible investments.

 I think that's what you ought to call a scam.
 Just an evil scam.

 So what might you take from this?
-Well, keep your money safe, don't just keep cash in the mattress, don't hold gold for very long, do invest in the broadest investable index, i.e., the sum of all good business.
+Well, remember the story, everyone can learn from it, you can share it too.
+Keep your money safe, but don't just keep cash in the mattress, don't hold gold for very long, do invest in the broadest investable index, i.e., the sum of all good business.

-And self-insure wherever possible, and certainly never in long term policies for long term risks.
+And self-insure wherever possible, and certainly never in long term policies for a long term "investment".

 Because from this story, your mind should now be clear.
 Don't give them that kind of an unconscionable margin.
 It's un frickin' conscionable.